How to Create an Account on DTA Connect

 It is important that DTA has a phone number and an up-to-date mailing address for important notices and phone calls.

-To update your home address or tell us that you are homeless, press the button that says “Edit” in the Address section.
+To update your home address or tell us that you are homeless, select the button that says “Edit” in the Address section.

 Here, you can tell us your new home address, if you are now homeless or no longer homeless, and update your mailing address.

 Once your home address has been changed you will also be prompted to tell us about your new shelter and utility costs.
-If you do not update your shelter and utility expenses, you may see a change to your SNAP benefit amount.
+Even if you tell us about your new costs, you must also provide proof of your new shelter and utility expenses.
+If you do not provide verification of the new shelter and utility expenses, you may see a change to your SNAP benefit amount.

-If you only need to report a change in your mailing address you can go to the mailing address section and press the button that says “Edit”.
+If you only need to report a change in your mailing address you can go to the mailing address section and select the button that says “Edit.”

 How to Upload Verifications using DTAConnect Website and Mobile App